RetroRebirth/ForeFlightWeather/README.md

 ## How long was spent on the project
 - Started around 9am on April 25th 2024.
+- Took at break at 2pm on April 25th 2024 to run errands.

 ## Any notable design decisions you wish to highlight
+- The JSON returned from https://qa.foreflight.com/weather/report never contained values for `weather` in my testing.
+Therefore, I focused the "Details View" on displaying the date issued, latitude, longitude, elevation feet, and temperature which seemed to be consistently provided.

 ## Any references consulted and/or third party libraries used
 - TextField: https://developer.apple.com/documentation/swiftui/textfield